 - Now, take a wooden brush or a scrub broom; consider the ones you use for cleaning decks.
-Broom, the affected area, thoroughly to get the hair out.
+Sweep the affected area thoroughly to get the hair out.
 The fabric softener will loosen the hair from the carpet fiber.

 - Then, vacuum the carpet to get all the remaining hair out and allow the rug to dry, and you're done.